Sections on this page:

 - Pro-rated charges which are added after the date change will be pro-rated based on the new billing date, not the previous one.

-Of course, all of these scenarios work similarly with annual plans and there are many possibilities to consider.
+All of these scenarios work similarly with annual plans.

-Tip: It is recommended that you try any billing date changes in a test environment first, allow billing to run, and examine the results before you implement the change in your production account.
+Tip: It is recommended that you try any billing date changes in a test environment first, allow billing to run, and examine the results before implementing the change in your production account.